 Easy to attach and remove pads

 Different cleaning solutions available

 Need to apply pressure to tough stains

 Includes trial version of cleaning solution

 One of the biggest threats to laminate flooring is excess moisture.
 In place of a steam mop, try the Swiffer WetJet Mop Starter Kit, which gives you all the tools you need to effectively clean your laminate floors.
-The all-in-one mop and floor cleaner—a favorite of our testers—couldn’t be more simple to operate.
-You simply push a button to dispense a little bit of liquid cleaning solution, then push the slim and lightweight mop across the floor.
+The all-in-one mop and floor cleaner—one of our favorites—couldn’t be more simple to operate.
+You simply push a button to dispense a little bit of liquid cleaning solution and then push the slim and lightweight mop across the floor.

 When you’re done, just toss the disposable cleaning pad in the garbage.
-Just keep in mind, while convenient, you will have to continually purchase brand-specific replacements, much like you have to with the Shark VacMop.
+Keep in mind: while convenient, you will have to continually purchase brand-specific replacements, much like you have to with the Shark VacMop.

 Price at time of publish: $29